 It just goes to show that not everybody learns in the same way… My favourite moment from the trip was with a child who would not come out of his hide away hole at the top of the climbing frame.
 One of the students was determined to make sure he got the same chance to take part in the learning as the others and so took the activity to him and carried it out in the boy’s safe space.
 The next day the child was out of his space and joining in with his friends.
 All it took was one moment of careful thought to give this child a chance to be like everybody else.

 It was a privilege to work with such a highly dedicated and enthusiastic bunch of students who gave every last thought to each activity they carried out.
 It was a further privilege to support them and provide them with alternatives and new ideas when tasks and games needed to be changed or extended.

 I had many emotional moments during our, what seemed to be, short stay in Vryburg.
 None so more than the moment when we shared with the staff and volunteers who are working at the centre our plans for the future.

 We proudly handed over of all the resources, planning and equipment we took out there with us knowing that we had only just started to make a difference to these children.

 We will be returning to Thussanang very soon… with big plans for a bright future ahead.”

 In February, Windermere School will be returning to Thussanang to see how the Centre has progressed and at that stage we at the Foundation can put together a grant proposal to cement the good work that is underway.
+Meanwhile Andy is raising money to fund new projects at Thussanang.
 Watch this space.